Mukunda: Marketing

+Home media

+The film's satellite rights were acquired by Zee Network.
+The original Telugu-language version of the film was premiered on television on 19 April 2015 on Zee Telugu.
+ZEE5 and Amazon Prime Video acquired the digital rights for streaming the film.

+Apart from Telugu, the film had dubbed versions in Hindi (titled Dushman No.1), Tamil, and Malayalam.

 Reception

+Critical response

 The film received positive reviews from critics praising the cast performances (particularly Varun Tej and Pooja Hegde), dialogues, songs and background score besides criticizing the screenplay, editing and slow pace of the film.
 Y. Sunitha Chowdary of The Hindu wrote "Since most of the story centres on the debate and dialogue, rather than an expected logical ending, it is likely that many regular cine goers will go home dissatisfied.
 But for those who appreciate truth, facts of life and intelligent conversations, this is a film smartly interspersed with action and village politics for today’s youth".

 Hemanth Kumar of The Times of India rated the film 3 out of 5 and wrote "Every once in a while there comes a film, which stands apart from the rest in terms of the subject it explores and the tone of narrative, although the nuances might not be blatant.
 You know it's different because it tries to break free from the template of an action comedy, a genre that has become synonymous with Telugu cinema these days.
 Mukunda is exactly that kind of film and much more.
 It's a film which is so aware of the milieu that it's exploring that you get sucked into the narrative to have a ringside look at the complex characters that inhabit the canvas the story unfolds on."
 Suresh Kavirayani of Deccan Chronicle rated the film 3 out of 5 and stated "Finally it’s not a regular commercial film, a typical Srikanth Addala kind of film, without the double meaning dialogues and vulgarity".

-In contrast, IndiaGlitz wrote "Sans loudness and crassness, Mukunda has a scent of SVSC.
-But it lacks a good story and barring less than four scenes, it hardly has anything to keep up our interest" and rated the film 2.75 out of 5.
+Box office

+Mukunda grossed over ₹4 crore on its opening day from Telugu regions alone.
+The film was a success at the box office.